Houston Construction Accident Lawyer

 Construction sites typically have objects elevated above the ground, sometimes at extraordinary heights.
 If these objects fall, they may cause crush injuries to a worker located on a lower level.

-When negligent workers are on higher levels, there is an increased risk of tools dropping, small machinery falling from above, or construction materials breaking loose, falling onto bystanders down below.
+When negligent workers are on higher levels, there is an increased risk of tools dropping, small machinery falling from above, or construction materials breaking loose and falling onto bystanders below.

 Dangerous Equipment